3 steps to make sure your chatbot Is GDPR compliant

 Provide information & get user consent

-The easiest way to inform the user of how you manage personal data, or to get user consent, is to include this directly in the chatbot’s design.
-This can be done either by adding a question about user consent in the conversational flow, or by including a direct link to the privacy policy in the chatbot widget.
+The easiest way to inform the user or get consent is to include it directly in the chatbot’s design — via a consent question in the flow or a link to your privacy policy in the chat widget.

 Allow users to retrieve their data